tldr-pages/tldr/pages/common/aws.md

 `aws sts get-caller-identity`

-- List AWS resources in a region and output in yaml:
+- List AWS resources in a region and output in YAML:

 `aws dynamodb list-tables --region {{us-east-1}} --output yaml`